Irish lichens

 Photos: On fallen oak branch.
 Milmorane, Co.
 Cork, SW Ireland.

 Very similar to Usnea subfloridana and has been regarded as a chemotype.
-Soralia are more oval and isidiomorphs +/- restricted to main branches.
-Base blackened but with a different cracking-pattern.
-Apothecia absent.
+The base is blackened but with a different cracking-pattern.
+When well-developed the soralia are oval, flat and without isidia (isidiate only when young).
+Apothecia occasional.

 Very local distribution on deciduous trees, most Irish records are from the NW.
 Often found with U. subfloridana.